 Possibly, but this is a question requiring specific legal advice in the case of each charity.

-Under current lockdown restrictions it will not generally be possible for a charity to hold a general meeting wholly ‘in person,’ given the current lockdown measures prevent more than two individuals being physically present at the same location.
+Under current lockdown restrictions it will not generally be possible for a charity with a larger membership to hold a general meeting wholly ‘in person,’ given the current lockdown measures generally prevent more than six individuals from different households being physically present at the same location.

-The answer is likely to depend on a number of factors, such as:
+The ability to hold a members’ meeting partially or wholly remotely is likely to depend on a number of factors, such as:

 - Whether your charity’s governing document specifically allows for partial or wholly virtual meetings and/or contains any provisions prohibiting meetings held on that basis;

-- What type of legal structure you have for your charity, as there is potentially more flexibility for charities established as companies as opposed to CIOs and unincincorporated charities; and
+- What type of legal structure you have for your charity, as there is potentially more flexibility for ‘incorporated’ charities established as companies, CIOs or community benefit societies, as opposed to ‘unincorporated’ member association charities; and

-- The capability of the technology you have available and the extent to which it will enable members attending ‘virtually’ to participate and vote on a ‘live’ basis.
+- The capability of the technology you have available given the size of your membership and the extent to which it will enable members attending ‘virtually’ to participate and vote on a ‘live’ basis.

 Can we use our reserves and restricted funds to help my charity through the crisis?

 The Charity Commission have confirmed that reserves can be used.
 Funds which are held for self-imposed restricted purposes can also potentially be re-purposed by the trustees.

 But the terms of any restricted funds and funds held as permanent endowment must still be respected.
 Whilst there may be legal mechanisms available in some cases to relax restrictions, professional advice should be taken before seeking to access or release such funds, and the Commission suggest that should only be considered as a last resort if other options are not possible.